What are Keywords and Why are they Important?

 Google often has some super helpful “hangouts” designed to help website owners get the most out of their services.
 I’ve found these to be informative and helpful to me as a website owner and as a website designer with clients.
 Every time, the bottom line is always the same:

 Google wants you to have relevant, useful, original content.

 Keywords need to be used naturally in context.
 Keywords need to accurately relate to the content.
 Incoming links that are from relevant sites will also make Google view your site as relevant and useful.

 A site full of rehashed content stuffed with keywords in such a way that it doesn’t flow usefully may actually be harmed by the practice.
 Being linked to by sites that you’ve paid to link to you that don’t relate to your site may actually hurt you.

-Search engines like Google will only see you as useful if you genuinely are, versus if you are trying to trick the algorithm into thinking you are with some of these keyword stuffing practices.
-No one likes searching for something and landing on a page that has nothing to do with that they are searching for.
-After all, Google is trying to be helpful to those searching, and it does it well by constantly improving its algorithm.
+Search engines like Google will only see you as useful if you genuinely are.
+Don’t just try to trick the algorithm into thinking you are with some of these keyword stuffing practices.
+No one likes searching for something and landing on an irrelevant page.
+After all, Google is trying to be helpful to those searching.
+They do this well by constantly improving their algorithm.